A Dichotomy Theorem for Ordinal Ranks in MSO: Conclusions

 is generally true (for all $\vec{Y}$), although the property itself is not expressible in MSO.

-There is, however, a number of questions that remain to be answered.
-As ordinals smaller than~$\omega^2$ can be effectively represented, we would like to have an effective procedure that, given a formula $\varphi$, computes the exact bound, that is, (a~representation of) the least ordinal~$\eta_\varphi$ that can be substituted for $\omega^2$ in the construction above.
+There are, however, a~number of questions that remain to be answered.
+As ordinals smaller than~$\omega^2$ can be effectively represented, we would like to have an~effective procedure that, given a~formula $\varphi$, computes the exact bound, that is, (a~representation of) $\rank(\varphi)$.
 Even more elementarily, given an~MSO\=/definable set $L$ of well\=/founded trees, we would like to compute the supremum of ranks of trees in $L$.
-These questions are subjects of ongoing research.
+Although these problems are open for $\rank$, the present results show that they are computable for $\rankR$, indicating that it might be a~more robust rank in the context of MSO.

-A more far-reaching direction is to relate the techniques of the present paper to the open problem of computing the Mostowski index, mentioned in Introduction.
-The parity condition itself imposes well\=/foundedness restriction on the occurrences of each odd label $m$ in the fragments of tree where this label is the highest.
-Colcombet and Löding~\cite{loding_index_to_bounds} have approached the index problem (still unsolved) by reducing it to the boundedness problem for distance automata (see also Idir and Lehtinen~\cite{lehtinen_mostowski} for a~simplified version of this reduction).
+A~more far\=/reaching direction is to relate the techniques of the present paper to the open problem of computing the Mostowski index, mentioned in Introduction.
+The parity condition itself imposes well\=/foundedness restriction on the occurrences of each odd label $m$ in the fragments of the tree where this label is the highest.
+Colcombet and Löding~\cite{loding_index_to_bounds} have approached the index problem (still unsolved) by reducing it to the boundedness problem for distance automata (see also Idir and Lehtinen~\cite{lehtinen_mostowski} for a~more direct version of this reduction).
 One may consider an~alternative approach towards the index problem by studying the ordinal ranks which arise from the well\=/foundedness restriction of the parity condition.